Agentic-Insights/dotcontext/.context/index.md

 ## Project Goals

-1. Replace and enhance the functionality of the existing `codebase-context-lint` package
-2. Provide a more user-friendly CLI interface for managing context files
+1. Help save / use summaries and descriptions for your coding agent relevant to your repositories
-3. Help standardize the implementation of the CCS across projects
+2. Help standardize the implementation of the CCS across projects letting AI understand across repositories
-4. Facilitate better documentation practices in development teams
+3. Facilitate better documentation practices in development teams

 ## Architecture

-The tool is built as a Node.js CLI application using TypeScript and Commander.js.
-It follows a modular architecture with distinct components for different functionalities:

-- **Context Validator**: Ensures `.context` directories comply with the CCS
-- **Context Generator**: Creates new context files and directories
-- **Context Linter**: Checks for best practices and potential improvements
+Supports basic functions through CLI and MCP interfaces.

 See the [architecture diagram](diagrams/architecture.mmd) for a visual representation of how the MCP server exposes tools that interact with the core components.
 The Context Manager acts as a central coordinator, leveraging the Validator and Linter as needed.

-## Development Roadmap

-1. Initial CLI setup with basic commands
-2. Implementation of context validation
-3. Context generation utilities
-4. Advanced linting features
-5. Integration with popular IDEs and tools

-## Contributing

-Contributions are welcome!
-Please ensure you follow our contribution guidelines and maintain test coverage for new features.